The Post Genomic Era: What Does It All Mean?

 This is one area, therefore, that academia can have a major impact on by continuing to de-orphan these targets and perhaps even perform end-to-end drug discovery.
 Finally, new technologies are sorely needed to reduce the large amounts of time, money and attrition associated with all stages of drug discovery and development, in particular those associated with performing large and unselected clinical trials.

-It is the thesis of this editorial that academia and industry must heavily invest in a post-genomics world; firstly to understand ‘what it all means’, ie decipher which genetic variations are consequential and which are merely random noise; secondly, design early and accurate diagnostic tests to enable potentially remedial therapies to be given before cancers become incurable; and thirdly, to have accurate and predictive models of human cancer, so that novel treatments can be developed quicker and directed to the patients most likely to respond.
+This article argues that academia and industry must heavily invest in a post-genomics world; firstly to understand ‘what it all means’, ie decipher which genetic variations are consequential and which are merely random noise; secondly, design early and accurate diagnostic tests to enable potentially remedial therapies to be given before cancers become incurable; and thirdly, to have accurate and predictive models of human cancer, so that novel treatments can be developed quicker and directed to the patients most likely to respond.

 Such focused drug development will not only be faster and more likely to succeed, but also be more ethical to the patient, who has a better chance of entering into a worthwhile trial.
 To usher in this new era of high-throughput functional genomics, predictive disease modelling and ultimately the design of rational clinical trials, scientists will need to be able to alter the DNA-sequence of a human cellular genome in a manner that is now routine and facile in mice and other lower organisms.